-Just as she has throughout her life, Alison Lundergan Grimes will continue fighting for women as Kentucky’s first female United States Senator.
-Alison learned the value of public service at an early age, and her passion has always been increasing opportunity for every citizen of the Commonwealth.
-She entered public service to give a voice to the voiceless – experience she gained as an attorney for victims of domestic violence.
+Just as I have throughout my life, I will continue fighting for women as Kentucky’s first female United States Senator.
+I learned the value of public service at an early age, and my passion has always been increasing opportunity for every citizen of the Commonwealth.
+I entered public service to give a voice to the voiceless – experience I gained as an attorney for victims of domestic violence.

-As Secretary of State, Alison championed the first-ever address confidentiality program for victims of domestic violence to ensure their safety and security are not compromised when they exercise their right to vote.
-Alison has also ushered in a new law that maintains the integrity of the democratic process and protects the voting rights of our men and women in uniform and absentee voters.
-She is committed to guaranteeing that every eligible Kentuckian has access to the ballot box.
+As Secretary of State, I championed the first-ever address confidentiality program for victims of domestic violence to ensure their safety and security are not compromised when they exercise their right to vote.
+I have also ushered in a new law that maintains the integrity of the democratic process and protects the voting rights of our men and women in uniform and absentee voters.
+I am committed to guaranteeing that every eligible Kentuckian has access to the ballot box.

-When elected to the U.S. Senate, Alison will work to create good-paying jobs, fight to close the gender wage gap and raise the minimum wage to ensure middle class security for women and their families.
-She is committed to:
+When elected to the U.S. Senate, I will work to create good-paying jobs, fight to close the gender wage gap, and raise the minimum wage to ensure middle class security for women and their families.
+I am committed to:

 Affordable childcare is out of reach for many Kentucky families.
 Over 140,000 working Kentucky mothers have a child under 6 , positioning them as increasingly likely to need childcare services.
 I strongly believe that we must begin addressing this problem by providing additional tax breaks to Kentucky businesses that create on-site child care centers or help their employees find child care services.
 We must also develop federal and state partnerships to improve access to quality childcare for rural areas, where working parents often face unique challenges.
 Meanwhile, Mitch McConnell has actually repeatedly voted to slash funding for childcare services in Kentucky.
 Under a proposal supported by McConnell, approximately 1,700 fewer Kentucky children would have child care through the Child Care and Development Block Grant .